LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: Experiments

+\myparagraph{Task} In this section, we consider two segmentation tasks: (i)~Neural Volumetric Object Selection (NVOS)~\cite{ren2022nvos}, which is derived from the LLFF dataset~\citep{mildenhall2019llff}, and (ii)~SPIn-NeRF, which contains a subsets of scenes from NeRF-related datasets~\citep{knapitsch2017tanks, mildenhall2019llff, mildenhall2021nerf, yen2022nerfsupervision, fridovich2022plenoxels}.
+NVOS consists of forward-facing sequences where the task is to predict the segmentation mask of a labeled frame based on reference scribbles from another frame.
+SPIn-NeRF contains both forward-facing and 360-degree scenes, in which all frames are labeled with segmentation masks, and the standard evaluation protocol uses the segmentation mask from the first frame as reference to label the subsequent frames.

-In this section, we quantitatively evaluate the segmentation task on NVOS~\citep{ren2022nvos} and SPin-NeRF~\citep{mirzaei2023spin}.
-We evaluate segmentation based on SAM and SAM2 mask uplifting, and on DINOv2 feature uplifting combined with graph diffusion.
-We compare our segmentation results to the current state of the art: SA3D~\citep{cen2023segmentNeRF}, SA3D-GS~\citep{cen2023segmentGS}, SAGA~\citep{cen2023saga}, OmniSeg3D~\citep{ying2023omniseg3d}.
+\myparagraph{Setup} We evaluate segmentation based on SAM and SAM2 mask uplifting and on DINOv2 feature uplifting combined with graph diffusion (see Sec.~\ref{sec:method_seg}).
+We compare our segmentation results (IoU) to the current state of the art: SA3D~\citep{cen2023segmentNeRF}, SA3D-GS~\citep{cen2023segmentGS}, SAGA~\citep{cen2023saga}, OmniSeg3D~\citep{ying2023omniseg3d}.
 All these methods are specifically designed for uplifting the 2D segmentation masks produced by SAM into 3D using gradient-based optimization of a projection loss.
 We also report results from NVOS \citep{ren2022nvos} and MVSeg \citep{yen2022nerfsupervision}, who respectively introduced the NVOS and SPIn-NeRF datasets.